 The basic classification with tense is future, past and present.
-As the names suggest and as we all know, past is over, future is yet to happen.
+As the names suggest and as we all know, the past is over, and the future is yet to happen.
 And the present is what is happening.

 Simple past tense: she went, they went

 Simple future tense: she will go, they will go

 Past perfect tense: he had gone, they had gone

 Present perfect tense: she has gone, they have gone